GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 submission functionality, and they can easily be styled.
 There's no point in using a `<div>` or some other element pretending to be a button.

-Ensure that the submit button says what it does, such as **Create account** or **Sign in**, not **Submit** or **Start**.
+Ensure that the submit button says what it does.
+Examples include **Create account** or **Sign in**, not **Submit** or **Start**.

 ### Ensure successful form submission {: #submission }